Antonio7098/elevate-core-api/docs/sprints/s58-multi-primitive-mastery-criteria-backend.md

 ### **Phase 1: Schema Preparation**
 1. Add new tables and fields alongside existing ones
 2. Create indexes for performance optimization
-3. Ensure backward compatibility during transition
+3. Ensure new schema works with existing data

 ### **Phase 2: Data Migration**
 1. Create migration script to populate new junction table